Toby Keith: Early life and education

 Toby Keith Covel was born on July 8, 1961, in Clinton, Oklahoma, to Carolyn Joan (née Ross) and Hubert K. Covel Jr. He had a sister and a brother.
 The family lived in Fort Smith, Arkansas, for a few years when Keith was in grade school but moved to Moore, Oklahoma (a suburb of Oklahoma City), when he was still young.
 Before the family moved to Moore, he visited his grandmother in Fort Smith during the summers.
 His grandmother owned Billie Garner's Supper Club in Fort Smith, where Keith became interested in the musicians who came there to play.
 He did odd jobs around the supper club and started getting up on the bandstand to play with the band.
 He got his first guitar at the age of eight.

 After the family moved to Moore, Keith attended Southgate Elementary, Highland West Junior High and Moore High School, where he played defensive end on the football team.

 Keith graduated from Moore High School and worked as a derrick hand in the oil fields.
 He worked his way up to become a supervisor.
 When Keith was 20, he and his friends formed the Easy Money Band, which played at local bars and roadhouses as he continued to work in the oil industry.
 At times, he would have to leave in the middle of a concert if he was paged to work in the oil field.

 In 1982, the oil industry in Oklahoma began a rapid decline, and Keith soon found himself unemployed.
-He fell back on his football training and tried out for the professional Oklahoma Outlaws.
+He fell back on his football training and tried out for the Oklahoma Outlaws of the USFL.
 When he did not make the team, he joined its unofficial semi-pro farm club, the Oklahoma City Drillers of the American Football Association, and played defensive end while continuing to perform with his band.
 He then returned to focus once again on music.
 The Easy Money Band then began playing the honky-tonk circuit in Oklahoma and Texas.